Making fermented rice is a really easy way to “dip your toe” into the joy of fermenting foods.

 Fermenting brown rice versus white rice

-There is a big difference in the nutrition content of fermented brown rice compared to white rice, however.
+There is a big difference in the nutritional content of fermented brown rice compared to white rice, however.

 Brown rice is going to contain around 4 times as much zinc as white rice and is going to have more fermentable fibers as well.